tech-academy-ev/IT-Projectmanagement/docs/curriculum.md

 # Curriculum
-The app track includes six dates in which participants are introduced to app development with Flutter and have the chance to support each other in app development.
-The following bullet points are intended to give an overview of the course and provide more information about the app development track.

 #### 4.1 Kick-Off (02.11.2022)
 We are excited to welcome you to the program!
 This will be your chance to get to know the fellow participants and form your group.